 VI.
 Acknowledgments

-Special thanks to David Hondula for his heavy involvement as the science advisor, helping to guide the project through completion and Dr. Kenton Ross as our NASA science advisor, providing logical and step-wise methods to complete certain aspects of the project and stay on task.
+Special thanks to David Hondula for his heavy involvement as the science advisor, helping to guide the project through completion, and to Dr. Kenton Ross as our NASA science advisor, providing logical and step-wise methods to complete certain aspects of the project and stay on task.
 Additional thanks go out to Emily Adams and Dan Wozniak, our Center Lead and Assistant Center Lead, for keeping our project progressing, as well as to Jeff Ely, whose geoinformatic expertise of the dnppy module made our data processing of large data sets possible.
 A special thanks to fellow participant Grant Mercer, whose Python expertise has been invaluable to our team.

 This material is based upon work supported by NASA through contract NNL11AA00B and cooperative agreement NNX14AB60A.